Pijama Hombre Punto Largo

 Variety of Fabrics

 Currently, there are many varieties of fabrics available for the manufacture of all-purpose garments.
-This is due to the evolution of technology that allows for the continued development of various types of fabrics used primarily in the fashion industry with two objectives: on one hand, to improve the quality and inherent characteristics of different garments such as comfort, durability, functionality, and other important attributes in garment making.
+This is thanks to the evolution of technology that allows the continued development of various types of fabrics used mainly in the fashion field with two objectives; on one hand, to improve the quality and characteristics of the different garments such as comfort, durability, functionality, and other important attributes in tailoring.
 On the other hand, the social commitment to ensure environmental protection during the manufacturing process.

 In recent years, the brands that have made significant progress in these two areas have increased.
-Among the most common fabrics, we find that cotton is ideal for pajamas that are very comfortable and commercial, as cotton is the most common and popular fabric since it is a natural fiber, with natural shine and a warm, soft touch.
-Additionally, it is a fairly durable material that perfectly absorbs moisture and retains body heat better.
+Among the most common fabrics, cotton is ideal for pajamas that are very comfortable and commercial, as cotton is the most common and popular fabric since it is a natural fiber, with natural shine and a warm, soft touch.
+Additionally, it is a quite durable material that perfectly absorbs moisture and retains body heat better.

-Another textile that sells very well is elastane, which as a synthetic fiber mixes very well with cotton; it also provides great elasticity.
-You can find in the market pajamas that have more than 90% cotton and a minimal percentage of elastane, which guarantees enough elasticity for the garment to adapt perfectly to the body, as well as greater mobility without deforming the garment.
+Another textile that sells very well is elastane, which as a synthetic fiber blends very well with cotton, and also provides great elasticity.
+You can find on the market pajamas that have more than 90% cotton and a minimum percentage of elastane, which guarantees enough elasticity for the garment to fit perfectly to the body, as well as greater mobility without deforming the garment.

 Eco-friendly Textiles

-In the same way, the production processes of this fiber are indeed much more efficient and sustainable.
+Similarly, the production processes of this fiber are actually much more efficient and sustainable.
 This results in better properties of touch, absorption, color, and shine.

-There are two main groups of fibers from Tencel: Tencel Modal and Tencel Lyocell.
+There are two main groups of Tencel fibers; Tencel Modal and Tencel Lyocell.
 The difference between the two main groups lies in the production process, their format, and some intrinsic properties.
-Both are very fine fibers that have a soft touch, good mechanical strength, and elastic recovery.
+Both are very fine fibers, with a soft touch, good mechanical strength, and elastic recovery.
 They also have greater adaptability and better drape.
 Both have a soft, cool, and silky feel, a high degree of absorption, good color retention, and shine.
 Additionally, they have very low static electricity.

 Other Fibers and Textiles

-In this quest to obtain versatile fibers, we have polyamide, which is a synthetic fiber with high wear resistance, providing greater durability as well as high elastic recovery, meaning a great ability to maintain its shape, which offers undistortable pieces under use.
+In this quest to obtain versatile fibers, we have polyamide, which is a synthetic fiber with high resistance to wear, providing greater durability as well as high elastic recovery, that is, a great ability to maintain its shape, offering pieces that do not deform with use.

-Furthermore, it dries quickly, as it has very low absorption, and it is also easy to handle and treat after use.
-Lastly, it is a fiber highly resistant to microorganisms; hence, the polyamide microfiber significantly improves the tactile properties and facilitates the management of moisture as well as temperature.
+Additionally, it dries quickly, as it has very low absorption; it is also easy to handle and treat after use.
+Finally, it is a fiber highly resistant to microorganisms; hence, polyamide microfiber considerably improves the tactile properties and facilitates the management of moisture as well as temperature.

-But if we believe in the more traditional fibers, polyester is a synthetic fiber with high resistance to breakage and wear from friction.
+But if we consider the more traditional fibers, polyester is a synthetic fiber with high resistance to breaking and wear from friction.
 In addition to having high elasticity and quick drying, it is very easy to handle and treat after use.
-It is a thermal insulation fiber and is basically very resistant to microorganisms.
+It is a thermal insulation fiber and basically very resistant to microorganisms.

-It is very important to know these textile possibilities, as when choosing a pajama, it is possible to know not only the properties of the garment in use but also the care for its preservation.
-Undoubtedly, nowadays, the textile industry makes great efforts to provide the best quality in terms of textiles for the manufacture of highly durable garments that are not only about the appeal of the design.
+It is very important to know these textile possibilities, because when choosing a pajama, it is possible to know not only the properties of the garment in use, but also the care for its preservation.
+Without a doubt, nowadays, the textile industry makes great efforts to provide the best quality in textiles for the manufacture of garments with great durability and not just attractive design.

 The design of garments, especially for nighttime rest, must involve comfort, durability, and hygiene, as well as aesthetics.
 Visit our website El Búho Nocturno where you will find numerous collections of pajamas that you will surely love.